 Once upon a time a rookie daddy… attempted a solo nappy change in Glasgow airport

 Yes, yes, yes.
 I am indeed talking about poop again.
-But in my defence what you are about to read must go down as one of the most fraught, panic-stricken and downright bizarre 30 minutes of my life.
+But in my defence what you are about to read must go down as one of the most fraught, panic-stricken and downright bizarre nappy change of my life.
 Are you all sitting comfortably?
 Great, then I shall begin.

 “I’ll come with you,” gallantly offered my wife.
 “Don’t be silly,” I replied.
 This was my first mistake, and I swiftly followed it up with another error.
 Namely: ignoring my wife’s idea of taking a peek inside our son’s trousers to see whether there had been a leak.